biscuit-auth/biscuit/DESIGN.md

 A *boolean* is `true` or `false`.

+A *set* is a deduplicated list of terms of the same type.
+It cannot contain variables or other sets.

 ### Usage

 A biscuit token defines some scopes for facts and rules.
 The *authority* scope is defined in the first